sagemath/sagewiki_to_gh-2022-10-10/days24/projects.md

 == Patching Python: Sage-wide deactivation of setup-py's treamtment of user-defined installation prefixes ==

 '''People:''' Alexander Dreyer
-The python install programs ({{{setup.py}}}), whihc use {{{distutils}} suffer from the problem, that it picks the prefix from the ~/.pydistutils.cfg, which may point toi the user's python-path instead those of Sage.
+The python install programs ({{{setup.py}}} using {{{distutils}}}) suffer from the problem, that it picks the prefix from the ~/.pydistutils.cfg, which may point toi the user's python-path instead those of Sage.
 Therefore, we need a way for Sage-wide deactiving this feature.

 See: http://trac.sagemath.org/sage_trac/ticket/9536
 I backported the handling of setup.py --no-user-cfg from Python 2.7 to Python 2.6.4 and also added the handling of the environment variable DISTUTILS_NO_USER_CFG to python's distutils.